OpenNewsLabs/field-guide-security-training-newsroom/drafts/phishing.md

 **Techniques: Evaluating emails: implicit factors**

-Answering “yes” to any of the following questions may suggest that the email is not legitimate:
+Answering "yes" to any of the following questions may suggest that the email is not legitimate:

--   The email has an unusual “from” address whose domain is not
+-   The email has an unusual "from" address whose domain is not
     > associated with the organization

 -   The email body contains non-standard or odd-looking formatting